 Can’t find what you’re looking for in your go-to dictionary?
 No need to panic!
 Before you look through the reference books at your local library, open your favourite web browser on your computer or mobile device.
 Read on to discover (or rediscover) 5 free online tools that will help you find the right words in only a few clicks.

 TERMIUM Plus® is probably one of the most useful tools available to us in our bilingual Canadian context.
 It’s the Government of Canada’s official terminology and linguistic data bank.
 Are you looking for the definition of a term or its official equivalent in French or Spanish, or even in Portuguese?
 TERMIUM is the tool for you!

 Banque de dépannage linguistique

 In French, should you say “montrer” or “démontrer”?
 “Chercher” or “rechercher”?
 “Juridique,” “judiciaire” or “légal”?

-You can find the answers to all these questions in the Banque de dépannage linguistique (French only) (BDL), a resource from the Office québécois de la langue française.
+You can find the answers to all these questions in the Banque de dépannage linguistique (in French only) (BDL), a resource from the Office québécois de la langue française.
 The BDL also contains articles on French grammar, typography, abbreviations, syntax and more.

 First of all, do you know what a concordancer is?
 It’s a tool that can display a word or expression in context, from a bank of original and translated texts already published on the web.
 There are quite a few, including TradooIT and Linguee.

 The advantage of using Linguee is that it includes both a concordancer and a bilingual dictionary.
 As a result, you can translate an expression by dealing with each word individually or with the expression as a whole.